rossijonas/ansible-role-dnf-update/README.md

 ## About

-Use this Ansible role to apply system updates or 'security only' updates to systems that uses the `dnf` package manager.
+Use this Ansible role to apply system updates or 'security only' updates to systems using the `dnf` package manager.

 This Ansible role: